-Dana Point is one of the most popular spots for whale watching in Southern California, and its location is perfectly situated for wildlife watching.
+Dana Point is one of the most popular spots for whale watching in Southern California, and its location is ideally situated for wildlife watching.
 With a coastline that is two miles wide, Dana Point is ideal for spotting whale migrations all year round.
+Whale watching is a fantastic activity to experience in Southern California, whether you're traveling or are a local.

 When is the best time of year to go whale watching in Dana Point?